Yakagi17/DTWS_2_UII/README.md

 # DTWS_2_UII
-all resources of data science workshop.
+All resources of data science workshop series #2.

+just all mateerial from 2 Days Workshop, Day-3 canceled due COVID-19 anticipation.